-How AI is Changing the Job Market and What You Can Do About It
+How AI is Changing Job Markets & What You Can Do About It

 AI doing many jobs at once.
 Is it doing yours?